bm-w/aws-sdk-js-docset/README.md

-# AWS SDK for Node.js DocSet generation script
+# AWS SDK for Node.js DocSet for Dash generation script

 By Bastiaan Marinus van de Weerd, November 2013.

+_NB.
+Currently only includes DynamoDB docmentation._

-...just run `make build` or e.g. `make install`, which would directly install the DocSet into `~/Library/Application Support/Dash/DocSets`...
+Run `make build` or `make install PREFIX=path/to/docsets/folder`.
+When no `PREFIX` is specified, the DocSet will be installed into `~/Library/Application Support/Dash/DocSets`.